Elio Martinis: Service in the Royal Italian Army

 In late 1940 he received a letter stating that he was enlisted in the army.
 On 3 January 1941, in Gemona del Friuli, where he was selected as a radio telegraphist in the Royal Italian Army.
 He stayed in Gemona del Friuli for two months before being moved in the Tolmezzo regiment located in Tarvisio.
 After another 2 months in Camporosso, his unit was divided in two; Half of it went to fight on the Russian Front, whilst the other part was sent in other areas.
 He was part of the latter half, and was sent to Montenegro.

 On November 1942, he was relocated in France, nearby the Little St Bernard Pass, before being relocated once more, this time, in Haute-Savoie.
 By early September 1943, he was stationed nearby Podbrdo, Slovenia.

-After hearing of the Armistice of Cassibile from local radios as he roamed around the inhabitated area between Tarcento and Artegna, he went back to his unit and convinced them to leave their post.
+After hearing of the Armistice of Cassibile from local radios as he roamed around the inhabited area between Tarcento and Artegna, he went back to his unit and convinced them to leave their post.
 They later escaped to Qualso.

 Partisan career

 Despite initially living relatively normally up until then, after the murder of Battista Candotti, his cousin, on 14 March 1944, he decided to become a partisan.

-On 24 June 1945, his batallion's leader Mansueto Nassivera (alias “Leone”) died.
+On 24 June 1945, his battalion's leader Mansueto Nassivera (alias “Leone”) died.
 Thus, soon after, by July 1944, he had already assumed a leadership role within the Brigate Garibaldi's Carnia division, and performed various attack on German outposts.

-When on 1 August 1944 the Republic of Carnia was proclaimed, Elio had become one of its main protectors, leading the Leone Nassivera Batallion in protection of the republic.
-With the advent of the Operation Waldläufer though, the republic collapsed.
+When on 1 August 1944 the Republic of Carnia was proclaimed, Elio had become one of its main protectors, leading the Leone Nassivera Battalion in protection of the republic.
+With the advent of Operation Waldläufer though, the republic collapsed.

 The winter of 1944 and early 1945 was particularly harsh, however, Elio was one of the 200 partisans that kept up their activities despite the adverse weather conditions.

 He was one of the protagonists of the Battle of Ovaro, one of the last battles of the Italian Campaign.